Sharks (rugby union): The Sharks Region

+The Sharks both historically and recently attract a lot of Eastern Cape talent.
+Having previously been the Coastal Sharks, while more recently establishing a strategic relationship with the Border Bulldogs.
+As well as a strategic partnership with the Pumas.

 KwaZulu-Natal Rugby Union

 The KwaZulu-Natal Rugby Union was founded as the Natal Rugby Union in 1890 and is one of the oldest unions in the country.
 The KwaZulu-Natal Rugby Union is the major shareholder in the Sharks, and is responsible for the administration of club rugby in the province of KwaZulu-Natal.
 Well, known clubs in the region include Rovers, Durban Collegians, the University of KwaZulu-Natal (formerly University of Natal), Varsity College, Amanzimtoti, Durban Crusaders and Westville Old Boys RFC.

 The senior clubs in the province compete for the Moor Cup, a magnificent trophy presented in 1876 to George Moor, captain of the "Colonials" in their victory against the "Home-borns" in Kimberly.
 The trophy found its way to Pietermaritzburg and in 1957 the first KwaZulu-Natal club to win the cup was University of Natal (Durban campus).
 Since 2013 the Moor Cup has also acted as the qualification process for all non-university Kwa-Zulu Natal clubs to gain entry to the SARU Community Cup, the premier club rugby competition in South Africa for non-university teams.

 The KZNRU also hosts the Murray Cup.
 An annual 16 team knock out tournament featuring 8 Premier Division teams and 8 First Division teams.
 The Murray Cup was founded in 1890, and is named after Sir TK Murray.
 Murray was appointed in June 1890 as the first President of the Natal Rugby Union, which today is known as the KwaZulu-Natal Rugby Union.
 He presented the union with its first trophy, The Murray Cup.

 Other KZNRU tournaments and trophies include: the Wylie Cup, the Optimum Cup, the Findlay Cup, the Walker Cup Third Division, Foaden Bowl Fourth Division, the CF Glew Fifth Division, the Keith Parkinson Trophy, the Frank Norris U20 'A' Trophy, the Kings Park Challenge U20 'B' Trophy and the DW Gewde U20 'B' Knock Out competition.

-KwaZulu-Natal is also represented by the Durban University of Technology and the University of KwaZulu-Natal in the annual Varsity Cup/Varsity Shield competitions.
+KwaZulu-Natal is also represented by the Durban University of Technology, the University of KwaZulu-Natal and Varsity College in the annual Varsity Cup/Varsity Shield competitions.

-Other teams

-In addition to the Sharks Currie Cup team, there are also other teams representing the KwaZulu-Natal Rugby Union in rugby competitions.
-The Duikers is a club affiliated to the KZNRU that field representative provincial youth and amateur teams, playing in annual matches against the Quaggas (a similar team out of Gauteng) and competing internationally in the Malaysia Tens.

-Until 2009, a second senior-tier provincial team was called the Natal Wildebeest, which competed against the Transvaal Rooibokke and later in the Vodacom Cup.
-In 2010, this team was brought into the professional Sharks set-up and renamed a Sharks XV.
-This team competes annually in the Vodacom Cup / Currie Cup qualification competitions.

-On 7 May 2021 the Sharks announced the Sharks Women team would take part in the South African Women's Premier Division following the failure of the 2020 season to launch during the Covid pandemic and its effect on local rugby in South Africa.